edwardelric11/Flask_blog/readme.md

-Flask Blog is a Python Flask learning project which follows the tutorial of Corey Schafer on Youtube.
+Flask blog is a Python Flask learning project which follows the tutorial of Corey Schafer on Youtube.

 Features!